 A college preparatory high school, also known as a prep school, is a type of secondary school designed to prepare students for college.
 In the United States, prep schools are typically private schools that charge tuition.
 However, there are also public ones.
 Prep schools typically have rigorous academic programs and college-level coursework.
 As a result, attending it can give students a significant academic advantage when they apply to college.
 In addition to academics, prep schools also offer extracurricular activities, such as sports and clubs.
 These activities can help students develop important skills, such as teamwork and leadership.
 Moreover, participation in extracurricular activities can also make college applications more competitive.
 For these reasons, attending a prep school can be an excellent way to prepare for college and set oneself up for success.
+Contact Pioneer Academics to get started for an unparalleled high school research to experience and immersive study.

 Difference between college prep and advanced placement